-On November 2020, the Government has announced that the Coronavirus Job Retention Scheme, aka the Furlough Scheme, will be extended due to a second national lockdown.
-As a result, the Coronavirus Job Support Scheme will be postponed until March 2021, the end date of the current Furlough Scheme.
+The Government has announced that the Coronavirus Job Retention Scheme, aka the Furlough Scheme, will be extended due to a third national lockdown.
+As a result, the Coronavirus Job Support Scheme will be postponed until April 30th, 2021, the end date of the current Furlough Scheme.

 Click here for further details.

 As a subsequent measure to the Furlough Scheme, the Job Support Scheme aims to help employers retain in-work staff and support the wages of employees effected by reduced working hours, due to Coronavirus.

 There Are Two Job Support Types for Businesses

 Due to the Coronavirus local measures imposed on businesses and the recent introduction of the ‘Tier System’.
 The government has divided JSS into two support types – JSS Open and JSS Closed.

 What is JSS Open and how does it work?